 Employees under 18 years old cannot work in the following industries:

 Additional restrictions may be put on permits to ensure that the work will not harm the safety or wellbeing of the child.

 How much are children allowed to work?

-During the school year, employees under 16 years old can work up to 20 hours per week.
+During a week of school, employees under 16 years old can work up to 20 hours per week.
 Additional restrictions may be put on permits to ensure that the work will not harm the safety or wellbeing of the child.

 How do I apply for a Child Employment Permit?